DinhLeGaulois2/sql_react_redux_employees_organizer/README.md

 # Employees Organizer

-# [Project will be upgraded: Authentication will be set up for SERVER, DATABASE and UI to protect every "route" that need protection]
+# [Project will be upgraded: Authentication will be set up for SERVER, DATABASE and UI to protect every "route" that needs protection]

 ## Aim
 Building a project based on an EER (Enhanced Entity-Relationship).
 The goal is to learn to build project base on someone's idea, which is much more difficult than with ours.